Example R packages required

 The method selected is also dependent on whether your proportion is close to 0 or 1 (or near to the 0.5 midpoint), and your sample size.

-For more technical derivation and reasons for use for each of the methods listed below, see the corresponding SAS page.
+For more technical derivation and reasons why you would use one method above another see the corresponding SAS page.

 General Comparison Table For Single Sample Proportions